elgrove/elgrove/README.md

 🏈  I created [nflfunindex.com](https://www.nflfunindex.com), a website that rates past NFL games for how fun they were to watch

-🔎  I'm currently looking for a software developer position in London or remote
+🔎  I'm currently looking for a software or data engineer position in London or remote

 📦  I have built projects from start to finish including containerised deployment on my own server